aabbtree77/adast/README.md

 ## Introduction

 Adast Maxima MS80 is a paperboard cutting machine (guillotine) produced in the Czech Republic in the early 1990s.
-It performed in a factory in Vilnius, Lithuania, until about 2023.
+Still in operation in Vilnius, September 2023.

 <table>
 <tr>